Project

 History

-#1 Updated by Deepspeed over 2 years ago
+#1 Updated by Deepspeed about 3 years ago

 Look at the part specs.
 That cabin has two temp ratings.
 One is external,one internal.
 The outside heats and cools normally like other parts, but the inside of the cabin absorbs tons of heat more slowly and holds it longer (cuz it has more mass inside than on the skin) because it has to prevent the cabin from boiling the kerbals.